cfculhane/AnkiPopupWikipedia/README.md

 Anki 2.1 addon to display Wikipedia page previews inside of Anki

-This is currently in pre-alpha stage - a beta release will be packaged for testing in early Dec 2019.
+This is currently in beta stage - things will almost certainly break!
+Please submit a bug report if it does.

 Significant portions of the code (as marked in the source files) were based on the Anki add-on [Pop-up Dictionary](https://github.com/glutanimate/popup-dictionary/) by Glutanimate.
 [Click here to support Glutanimate's work](https://glutanimate.com/support-my-work/).